The Message by Yan Vana

 Over the years authors have used fiction to draw attention to social or political issues we would all prefer to ignore.
 Examples would be Oliver Twist, Uncle Tom’s Cabin, Hard Times, The Grapes of Wrath, To Kill a Mockingbird, as well as Animal Farm.

 It is tempting to compare The Message with George Orwell’s Animal Farm in that in both, the characters are not human.
-However whilst Animal Farm can be defined as allegorical, The Message although being, on the face of it, fantasy or science fiction is in fact telling a straight forward factual message.
+However, whilst Animal Farm can be defined as allegorical, The Message, although being, on the face of it, fantasy or science fiction, is in fact delivering a straight forward factual message.

-The use of fantasy or science fiction in The Message is simply there to make an otherwise unwelcome message palatable.
-Whether they agree with it or not the message it is conveying will be clear to any reader without the need for explanation.
+The use of fantasy or science fiction in The Message is simply there to make an otherwise unwelcome topic palatable.
+Whether the reader agrees with it or not, the message being conveyed through the narrative will be clear to anyone, without the need for explanation.
 In many ways it can be said to combine some of the allegorical format of Orwell’s Animal Farm with his grim factual reporting in A Road to Wigan Pier and the dystopian nature of his 1984.

 That is not to say that the plot is merely a platform for an undisguised moral message.
-To many it will also be a sad and moving love story, to others a study of humanity and for others a perceptive view of twenty first century environmental regulation.
+To many it will also be a sad and moving love story, to others a study of humanity, and for others still, a perceptive view of twenty first century environmental regulation.

 Context